Latin American entrepreneurs develop 6 new ways to avoid contamination by disposable materials

 3. Plastic bottles for coupons

 While this is happening in Mexico, in Colombia, a new initiative with the name of Ecobot encourages the inhabitants of the country to recycle.
 The Ecobot is a plastic bottle collector machine that works like a reverse vending machine, that is, people put their plastic bottles on it and in exchange they receive discount coupons for various products.
-The operators of Ecobot ensure that the waste reaches the processing plants where they are transformed into textile fibers or sheets of PET.
+The operators of Ecobot ensure that the waste reaches the processing plants where they are transformed IGNORE INTO textile fibers or sheets of PET.

 4. Plastic clothes